st235/HSE.2DImageProcessing.Week7/README.md

 - [Andrew Lincoln](https://en.wikipedia.org/wiki/Andrew_Lincoln)
 - [Simon Pegg](https://en.wikipedia.org/wiki/Simon_Pegg)

-You can find gathered images inside [`Samples/Training`](https://github.com/st235/HSE.2DImageProcessing.Week7/tree/main/Samples/Training).
-I use these data to train my models.
+You can find data for training inside [`Samples/Training`](./Samples/Training).

-To test the quality of the approach I am using annotated video samples.
-The videos capture the same actores as given below and contain some other people.
+To test the quality I am using annotated video samples.
+Videos capture the same actors as actors above and contain some other people.
 Moreover, a few videos under the `unknown` folder predominantly contain people from the outside of the training set.
-You can find data gathered for testing under [`Samples/Test`](https://github.com/st235/HSE.2DImageProcessing.Week7/tree/main/Samples/Test) and follows principles from [Open Set Face Recognition](https://jwdai.github.io/Research/OSFR/OSFR.htm).
+You can find data for testing under [`Samples/Test`](./Samples/Test).

+Overall, the data follows principles from [Open Set Face Recognition](https://jwdai.github.io/Research/OSFR/OSFR.htm).

-P.S.: All gathered data are used for research purposes only and towards receiving a degree.
+P.S.: All the data is used for research purposes only.
 I believe that this case qualifies as [fair usage](https://www.bl.uk/business-and-ip-centre/articles/fair-dealing-copyright-explained) and obey the UK copyright law.
-If you have any concerns, please, contact me using my email or opening the issue in the repository.
+If you have any concerns, please, contact me using my email or opening an issue in the repository.

 ## Preparing dataset

-I made data pre-processing pior training the model.
+I made data pre-processing prior training the model.

-Pre-processing can be separated into a few steps:
+Pre-processing can be represented in a few steps:

 | Step | Image  | Description  |
 | ------- | --- | --- |
 | 0.
 Scan | ![Original](./Resources/original_face.png) | Scan the image from the `Samples` folder. |